- Concrete Floor Information

 For existing surfaces, most projects will consist of three phases:

 - Prep work and cleaning: How this is done will vary depending on the finish to be applied.
 For instance, you can’t clean the surface with muriatic acid if you’re planning on using an acid-based stain, and cracks or holes may need to be repaired for some finishes, but can be left as is for others.
+Additionally, if your concrete surface is uneven, it's essential to have it leveled before applying a decorative finish to ensure a smooth and flat floor (see How to Level a Concrete Floor).
 For new concrete, prep work is minimized.

 - Staining, polishing, or application of a coating: Obviously, the process will vary based on the chosen finish.
 Some require the use of equipment, such as polishing, others are simply products applied to the surface, such as stains, dyes, or coatings.